Mountain Pass Rare Earth Mine

 The Mountain Pass Rare Earth Mine and Processing Facility, owned by MP Materials Corp., is an open-pit mine of rare-earth elements on the south flank of the Clark Mountain Range in California, 53 mi southwest of Las Vegas, Nevada.
 In 2020 the mine supplied 15.8% of the world's rare-earth production.
 It is the only rare-earth mining and processing facility in the United States.
 It was the largest single known deposit of such minerals.

 From 2022, processing capabilities began again for light rare-earth elements (LREEs).
 The United States Department of Defense has funded the restoration of processing capabilities for heavy rare-earth metals (HREEs) to reduce supply chain risk.
-In 2025, the mine was reported as operating.
+In 2025, the mine was reported as operating, although most of the resulting materials were processed in China.

 Geology

-The Mountain Pass deposit is in a 1.4 billion-year-old Precambrian carbonatite intruded into gneiss.
+The Mountain Pass deposit is in a 1.4-billion-year-old Precambrian carbonatite intruded into gneiss.
 It contains 8% to 12% rare-earth oxides, mostly contained in the mineral bastnäsite.
 Gangue minerals include calcite, barite, and dolomite.
 It is regarded as a world-class rare-earth mineral deposit.
 The metals that can be extracted from it include cerium, lanthanum, neodymium, and europium.

 At 1 July 2020, Proven and Probable Reserves, using a 3.83% total rare-earth oxide (REO) cutoff grade, were 18.9 million tonnes of ore containing 1.36 million tonnes of REO at an average grade of 7.06% REO.
 The ore body is about 200 ft thick and 2300 ft long.